scipion-em/docs/release-3.0.0/_sources/docs/facilities/facilities.rst.txt

 that constantly check how the execution of other protocols is going.
 We have developed several GUIs that are refreshed periodically and produce a graphical summary (e.g, CTF estimated values, system load, etc).
 Examples of monitors reports generated in *HTML* format can be seen at `http://scipion.cnb.csic.es/scipionbox/lastHTMLReport/ <http://scipion.cnb.csic.es/scipionbox/lastHTMLReport/>`_ while in URL `http://scipion.cnb.csic.es:3000/lastHTMLReport/ <http://scipion.cnb.csic.es:3000/lastHTMLReport/>`_ you can see a Grafana based report.
 (Unfortunatelly, at present, Grafana server can only be accesed from within our local area network.)
-Learn `how to customize the reports <customize_report>`_ according to your facilities' needs.
+Learn `how to customize the reports <customize-report>`_ according to your facilities' needs.

 Finally, this `tutorial focused on streaming processing <acquisition-simulation>`_ simulates a cryo-EM acquisition in order to sum up all the available facilities